akaptelinin/unmerged-branches-weight/README.md

 1. Collects all commits reachable from every remote branch.
 2. Adds commits that are reachable only via tags to a virtual branch called `$tags`.
-3. Calculates diff sizes per commit – text at 20%, binary at ~70% (depends on extension, see [code](./src/calc-text-and-binary-of-commits.js#L18)).
+3. Calculates compressed diff size in bytes per commit.
+Compression factor: text - 20%, binary - ~70% (depends on extension, see [code](./src/calc-text-and-binary-of-commits.js#L18)).
 4. Sums the numbers per branch and sorts branches by estimated compressed size.

 ## Install